 The term 'armour' on ShadowMUD refers to any object that can be worn by a

 FAQ: What's the differences between these armour types?

-The rule of thumb you can follow is that light armour is going to have a much lower weight
+The rule of thumb is that light armour is going to have a much lower weight

 (encumbrance value) than medium or heavy armour.
 However, light armour is

 also going to provide much less protection in combat.
 Heavy armour is going

-to provide the most protection, but its also going to have a very high
+to provide the most protection, but it’s also going to have a very high

 weight.
 Medium armour falls somewhere in the middle.

 Also, several of the classes have a lower armour skill than others.
+This

-that part will break or shred apart and become unusable for the limb that part would have
+break or shred apart and become unusable for the limb that part would have

 covered.
 Once a part of the armour breaks off that part cannot be replaced,

 so it is wise to keep your armour repaired if you wish to keep all of it

 intact and not have to seek new armour.

 FAQ: What if a part of my full body armour, say the part that covers the